ds5110/ohdsi-fall24/docs/EDA.md

 - Type of therapy (49 groups divided into 3 treatment types, or 147 groups)

 **Potential addtional path parameters**

 The project stakeholder has suggested we end the trace of a path when the cohort following the path reaches approximately n = 1% to 2% of the original cohort group, or when the path reaches a ‘dead end’ because remaining data splits are found to be not relevant.

 Potential further path tracing beyond 147 groups, dependent on sample size in group (minimum n for pursuing addition paths approxiamtely 670 unique patients):

 - Duration of therapy (measured in number of occurances)
 - Aphasia diagnosis
-- Total duration of treatment from initial stroke diagnosis to final occurance stroke-related therapy (measured in days)
+- Total duration of treatment from initial stroke diagnosis to final stroke-related therapy (measured in days)

 <br>